 Food and Drink in School

 School Lunch: At Garden Suburb Infant School we are committed to providing a healthy mid day meal for our children.
 We follow tough minimum nutrition standards which you can view at www.schoolfoodtrust.org.uk.
 ISS Catering - Barnet, who provide our meals, have been awarded the Soil Association Food for Life Silver Catering Mark.
-On their website you can find the current menus, links to the Silver Catering Mark information and there is also a place for parent feedback/questions.
+On their website you can find the current menus (also see copy below), links to the Silver Catering Mark information and there is also a place for parent feedback/questions.

 All children are entitled to a free hot lunch in school every day and there are always two options, vegetarian and non-vegetarian, together with a varied salad bar, dessert, fruit or cheese and biscuits.
 Children can also have a cup of milk.